dnbexperience/eufemia/README.md

 ## Releases

-The CI will handle new releases once new changes gets merged into the `master` branch.
+The CI will handle new releases once new changes gets merged into the `origin/release` branch.
 Mainly though a Pull Request.